Euroclear reversing payments mistakenly made on UniCredit bonds

 “Due to an internal processing error, nevertheless provisional credits were made and became visible to clients.
 No payment has been made,” it said, adding it was reversing the provisional credits.

 On Wednesday Bloomberg cited sources saying some bondholders had received notice of a coupon payment.
-Holders of the 2.98 billion euro bonds received the notification on Tuesday, it said. (https://bloom.bg/2SrB5dN)
+Holders of the 2.98 billion euro bonds received the notification on Tuesday, it said. (bloom.bg/2SrB5dN)

 Since the health pandemic broke out bond investors have been concerned banks could decide not to pay coupons on some debt where they have the option to defer payments.